• Skip to primary navigation

 • Maple Syrup: Bananas Foster Pancakes, Apple Pie Overnight Oats, or Dark Chocolate Waffles.

-Did you make this recipe for french toast for one?
+Did you make this recipe for french toast recipe for 1?
 Leave me a comment & rating to share how it turned out!

 slices of french toast, bacon, butter on plate

-Enjoy this french toast for one recipe any day of the week.
+Enjoy this french toast recipe for 1 any day of the week.
 It's a great 15 minute recipe that can be enjoyed in the morning or for dinner.
 It's dipped in a rich custard dip and pan fried to crispy deliciousness.
+Also make Pancakes for One.

 Equipment